Notes on the data: Child and youth health - Infant mortality

 Detail of analysis: Infant mortality rate; infant deaths per 1,000 live births

-Source: Data compiled by PHIDU from deaths data based on the 2017 to 2021 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
-The births data for 2017 to 2021 were compiled from the ABS Births, Australia 2020 (ABS Cat. no. 3301.0).
+Source: Data compiled by PHIDU from deaths data based on the 2018 to 2022 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
+The births data for 2018 to 2022 were compiled from the ABS Births, Australia.

 © PHIDU, Torrens University Australia This content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia licence.